 Do A Clean Installation of macOS Catalina

-By far, you’ve accomplished many steps to speed up your Mac but if they didn’t work for you, making this step will attempt to fix it.
+By far, you’ve accomplished many steps to how to Speed Up Slow Running macOS Catalina.
+But if they didn’t work for you, making this step will attempt to fix it.
 As these are some of the reasons and solutions we did, there are more causes and solutions to this.
 However, without we realize those, we have a perfect solution for all those but that’s a bit tricky.
 Taking about this, the option is to do a clean installation of macOS Catalina.

 If you had installed Catalina on virtual machine, it’s easy to do it.
 But on Mac, it’s a little different but time-consuming since you’ve to gather your files and take one or better two back-ups of your files.
 Do it like when the drive resets you don’t have to worry about it.
 But at the end, you will thank me.

 If you would rather not do a clean installation but have achieved to do the steps but didn’t work for you, we’ve another solution for you.
-However, it isn’t better than those all but could make some changes to try speed up.
+However, it isn’t better than those all but could make some changes to try how to Speed Up Slow Running macOS Catalina.
 Here’s the list.

 - Add More RAM